-NOTESTO FINANCIAL STATEMENTS April 30, 2024 (unaudited)
+NOTES TO FINANCIAL STATEMENTS April 30, 2024 (unaudited)

 - 1. Organization.
-The Fund is a separate, diversified series of BBH Trust (the "Trust"), which is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end management investment company.
+The Fund is a separate, non-diversified series of BBH Trust (the "Trust"), which is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end management investment company.
 The Trust was originally organized under the laws of the State of Maryland on July 16, 1990 as BBH Fund, Inc. and re-organized as a Delaware statutory trust on June 12, 2007.
 As of April 30, 2024, there were eight series of the Trust.
-The Fund commenced operations on June 6, 1997 and currently offers one class, Class I. The investment objective of the Fund is to provide investors with long-term maximization of total return, primarily through capital appreciation.
-Under normal circumstances, at least 80% of the net assets of the Fund, plus any borrowings for investment purposes, are invested in equity securities of companies in the developed and emerging markets of the world, excluding the United States. - 2.
+The Fund commenced operations on September 9, 2019.
+As of the close of business on December 22, 2023, shares of the Fund's Retail Class were converted to the Fund's Class I. The Retail Class ceased operation at this time.
+The Fund currently offers one class of shares designated as Class I. The investment objective of the Fund is to provide investors with long-term growth of capital.
+Under normal circumstances, the Fund invests at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in large capitalization publicly traded equity securities, consisting primarily of common stock.
+The investment objective of the Fund is to provide investors with long-term growth of capital. - 2.
 Significant Accounting Policies.
 The Fund's financial statements are prepared in accordance with Generally Accepted Accounting Principles in the United States of America ("GAAP").
 The Fund is an investment company and accordingly follows the investment company accounting and reporting guidance of the Financial Accounting Standards Board ("FASB") Accounting Standard Codification Topic 946 Financial Services Investment Companies.
 The following summarizes significant accounting policies of the Fund: - A. Valuation of Investments.
 The Board of Trustees (the "Board") has ultimate responsibility for the supervision and oversight of the determination of the fair value of investments.
 Pursuant to Rule 2a-5 of the 1940 Act, the Board has designated the Investment Adviser as its valuation designee.
 The Investment Adviser monitors the continual appropriateness of valuation methods applied and determines if adjustments should be made in light of market factor changes and events affecting issuers.
 The Investment Adviser performs a series of activities to provide reasonable assurance of the appropriateness of the prices utilized, including but not limited to: periodic independent pricing service due diligence meetings and reviewing the results of back testing on a monthly basis.
 The Investment Adviser provides the Board with reporting on the results of the back testing as well as positions which were fair valued during the period.